Agoric/agoric-sdk/README.md

 `ERTP` wants `marshal@0.1.0`, but `packages/marshal/package.json` says it's actually `0.2.0`).
 We want to get rid of all mismatched dependencies.

-The `yarn build` step generates kernel bundles, and compiles the Go code in cosmic-swingset.
+The `yarn build` step generates kernel bundles.

 ## Test